Maxeurope: History

-In 2012 Maxeurope launched a test centre for safety certification of its holding bicycles production.
+In 2012, Maxeurope launched a test centre for safety certification of its holding bicycles production.
 The main purpose of this Centre is to examine and confirm the safety of bicycles produced by the divisions of Maxeurope.
-The machines in the Testing Centre are designed to conduct tests of the braking system of fully assembled bicycle and dynamic test called “Structural integrity of the fully assembled bicycle” according to the European standards.
+The machines in the Testing Centre are designed to conduct tests of the braking system of fully assembled bicycles and a dynamic test called “Structural integrity of the fully assembled bicycle” according to the European standards.
 The investment in the Testing Centre shows that ensuring the safety of the manufactured products and their constant improvement is a main priority for the company.

-The most recent infrastructure investment of Maxeurope include the increase of warehouse area with a further 12 000 sq. meters and a large investment in the latest generation equipment for frames and forks painting.
+The most recent infrastructure investment of Maxeurope include the increase in warehouse area with a further 12 000 sq. meters and a large investment in the latest generation equipment for frames and forks painting.